scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 astrological sign, smoking status, number of language spoken, and relationship status.

-This data set was selected because its diverse set of essay prompts and the availability of detailed user characteristics provided ideal means for examining online self-presentation.
-Previous work using this data focused on exploratory data analysis, basic text analysis, and on using logistic regression to predict sex using only height [Kim15]_.
-Thus, the present study is a novel approach for this data.
+This data set was selected because its diverse set of essay prompts and because the availability of detailed user characteristics provided ideal means for examining the link between online self-presentation and demographics. <SHOULD WE INCLUDE WHAT THE PROMPTS WERE?>
+Previous work using this data was primiarily exploratory, with some basic text analysis and with logistic regression to predict sex using only height [Kim15]_.
+The present study extends previous work by analyzing additional features and by introducing novel analyses.

 This data set is public, as authorized by OkCupid president and co-founder Christian Rudder [Kim15]_.